tinchodias/pharo-rita-history/README.md

 # pharo-rita-history

-Several experiments using Roassal3, Iceberg, and Spec2.
+Several experiments with Pharo8, Roassal3, Spec2, Iceberg, and more.

 ## Install it